dgoulet-tor/arti/README.md

 to download, cache, and maintain an up-to-date network view.
 Exposes the network view as an instance of `tor-netdir::NetDir`.

-`client-demo`: A simple Tor client program that can runs as a SOCKS proxy.
+`tor-client`: A simple Tor client program that can runs as a SOCKS proxy.

 ## Intended architecture